martignoni/moodlebox.net-old/content/help/support-the-moodlebox-project.en.md

 ### Support MoodleBox another way

-You're broke or do not want to contribute financially?
-Doesn't matter, do not leave 😉.
+You're broke or don't want to contribute financially?
+Doesn't matter, don't leave 😉.
 You can support MoodleBox in other ways, for example

   * Share your pedagogical experience or your use case with us,
   * Translate the documentation in other languages,